History of Louisiana: Reconstruction, disenfranchisement, and segregation (1865–1929)

 Paramilitary groups such as the White League, formed in 1874, used violence and outright assassination to turn Republicans out of office, and intimidate African Americans and suppress black voting, control their work, and limit geographic movement in an effort to control labor.
 Among violent acts attributed to the White League in 1874 was the Coushatta massacre, where they killed six Republican officeholders, including four family members of the local state senator, and twenty freedmen as witnesses.

 Later, 5,000 White Leaguers battled 3,500 members of the Metropolitan Police and state militia in New Orleans after demanding the resignation of Governor William Pitt Kellogg.
 They hoped to replace him with the Democratic candidate of the disputed 1872 elections, John McEnery.
 The White League briefly took over the statehouse and city hall before Federal troops arrived.
 In 1876, the white Democrats regained control of Louisiana.

+In 1875, the Louisiana State Legislature declared Mardi Gras a legal holiday.

 Through the 1880s, white Democrats began to reduce voter registration of blacks and poor whites by making registration and elections more complicated.
 They imposed institutionalized forms of racial discrimination and also conducted voter intimidation and violence against black Republicans.
 The rate of lynchings of blacks increased through the century, reaching a peak in the late 1800s, but with lynchings continuing well into the 20th century.
 Blacks came out in force in the April 1896 elections, in areas where they could freely vote, to support a Republican-Populist fusion ticket that might overturn the conservative Democrats.
 Blacks were threatened by increasing talk about restricting their vote, and Mississippi had already passed a new constitution in 1890 that disenfranchised most blacks.
 Racial tensions and violence were high, and there were 21 lynchings of blacks in Louisiana that year, surpassing the total for any state.
 Returns from Democratic-controlled plantation parishes were doctored, and the Democrats won the race.
 The legislature "refused to investigate what everyone knew was a stolen election."

 In 1898, the white Democratic, planter-dominated legislature passed a new disenfranchising constitution, with provisions for voter registration, such as poll taxes, residency requirements and literacy tests, to raise barriers to black voter registration, as Mississippi had successfully done.
 The effect was immediate and long lasting.
 In 1896, there were 130,334 black voters on the rolls and about the same number of white voters, in proportion to the state population, which was evenly divided.